brglng/im-control/README.md

 However, TSF requires the caller to be in the same thread as the foreground window.
 In order to effectively call TSF APIs, `im-control` injects a window procedure foreground window using `SetWindowsHookEx`, and then sends a custom window message to the injected window to execute TSF APIs.
 Other parameters are passed through shared memory to the target window.

-Using this approach, `im-control` can call all TSF methods on the target window, e.g., `ITfCompartment::SetValue`, is used to set compartments.
+Using this approach, `im-control` can call all TSF APIs on the target window, e.g., `ITfCompartment::SetValue`, is used to set compartments.

 ## Build and Install